Yuto-A2/CollaborationProject/README.md

 ### Explanation this app.

-This app is reciepe management system.
+This app is recipe management system.

 Teachers can manage students meal plan.
-They see theri meal plan and students.
+They see their meal plan and students.
 THey can also add, update, and delete the students, meal plan.

 ---